Theatre arts at Dordt

 At Dordt, you will learn how to glorify God through a career in theatre, using the platform as an opportunity to show Christ in today’s culture.

-Our students have choreographed dance concerts, led children's drama workshops, organized storytelling sessions, and directed middle and high school productions.
-They have taken internships at the Guthrie and CLIMB theatres in Minneapolis, the Santa Fe Opera, the Berkeley Repertory Theatre in California, and more.
+- Apply for theatre arts internships.
+We have had students intern at the Guthrie and CLIMB theatres in Minneapolis, the Santa Fe Opera, the Berkeley Repertory Theatre in California, and more.

-At the High School One Act Festival, our students work with high school students from across the nation who come to perform their plays.
-Dordt students also perform and help lead workshops and discussions about dramaturgy, directing, technical theatre, and other aspects of theatre.
+- At the High School One Act Festival, our students work with high school students from across the nation who come to perform their plays.
+Dordt students also perform and help lead workshops and discussions about dramaturgy, directing, technical theatre, and other aspects.

-- The New World Theatre located in the Ribbens Academic Complex on Dordt's campus is a black box performance space with a recently upgraded lighting and sound system.
-It is used for rehearsals, experimental pieces, student-directed productions, and more intimate main stage shows.
+- The new Theatre Arts Center on Dordt's campus houses a black box performance space called the Fourth Avenue Theatre, which contains a recently upgraded lighting and sound system.
+It is used for rehearsals, experimental pieces, student-directed productions, and more intimate mainstage shows.

 - Dordt has a large, well-equipped 1,700-square-foot scene shop where the sets for all of our productions are constructed.
 We also operate a very busy costume shop where costumes are designed and created.
 Costumes are available to students and the community for a small rental fee.